What Is the Chain of Responsibility?

+With amendments to Australia’s Chain of Responsibility (CoR) Laws due mid 2018, it’s important to understand how it affects you.
 CoR can be a significant issue for many commercial entities that don’t understand how they are impacted by road transport laws, or the pending changes to the CoR legislation in 2018.

 Now is a good time for both transport operators and users to review their potential responsibilities and liabilities under the new proposed legislation, which takes the following direction: